We are a group of practitioners and scholars committed to an ethical and sustainable future of anthropological and ethnographic records.

 Margaret Hedstrom is the Robert M. Warner Collegiate Professor of Information at the School of Information, University of Michigan where she teaches in the areas of archives, electronic records management, and digital preservation.
 She is PI for the SEAD (Sustainable Environment/Actionable Data) DataNet project funded by NSF, which is working closely with sustainability scientists to develop a system that will allow them to manage and share their data.
 She also heads a NSF-sponsored traineeship (IGERT) at the University of Michigan called “Open Data” that is investigating tools and policies for data sharing and data management in partnership with faculty and doctoral students in bioinformatics, computer science, information science, and materials research.

-Robert Leopold is deputy director of the Smithsonian Center for Folklife and Cultural Heritage, where he provides leadership for its archives and collections, curatorial research, and cultural sustainability programs.
-Earlier, he directed the Smithsonian’s Consortium for World Cultures, the National Anthropological Archives, and the Human Studies Film Archives.
-During his fourteen years in the National Anthropological Archives, Leopold and his fellow archivists worked closely with anthropologists and their families to preserve nearly 3,000 linear feet of ethnographic fieldnotes and related materials.
-He served as chair of the Council for the Preservation of Anthropological Records (CoPAR) and currently serves on the advisory board of the Council for Museum Anthropology and Sustaining Minoritized Languages in Europe (SMiLE).
-Leopold is a former Fulbright Fellow who conducted ethnographic research on marriage alliance, ritual collaboration, and systems of thought among the Loma of Liberia.
-His current research interests include the sociology of language vitality, information ethics, ethnographic and Indigenous archives, and digital cultural heritage.
-He holds a B.A. in English literature from the State University of New York at Binghamton and a Ph.D. in cultural anthropology from Indiana University.
+Robert Leopold is the former deputy director for research and collections at the Smithsonian Center for Folklife and Cultural Heritage, where he also served as interim director of the Ralph Rinzler Folklife Archives and Collections.
+Earlier, he directed the Smithsonian’s Consortium for World Cultures, the Human Studies Film Archives, and the National Anthropological Archives.
+During his fourteen years at the NAA, Leopold worked closely with anthropologists and their families to preserve nearly 3,000 linear feet of ethnographic fieldnotes and related materials, and also contributed his expertise to digital imaging, knowledge repatriation, and language revitalization initiatives.
+He has served as president of the Council for Museum Anthropology, chair of the Council for the Preservation of Anthropological Records, and as professorial lecturer in museum studies at The George Washington University.
+As a Fulbright Fellow, Leopold conducted ethnographic research on marriage alliance, ritual collaboration, and systems of thought in Liberia.
+His current interests include information ethics, ethnographic and Indigenous archives, and digital cultural heritage.
+Leopold holds a Ph.D. in cultural anthropology from Indiana University.